hemarm/Fashion-MNIST/README.md

 Identify the apparel
 It is classification model to identify 10 different apparels.

-Method used: Converted images of 10 classes to numpy array and trained model
+Used Keras framework.
+Converted images of 10 classes to numpy array and trained model